Kagyu Samye Ling Monastery and Tibetan Centre: ROKPA trust

 The ROKPA trust administers a number of other centres and projects worldwide, notably the Holy Island Project which has Buddhist retreat facilities and a centre for world peace and health on Holy Island on the Firth of Clyde and its Overseas Projects on behalf of ROKPA International based in Switzerland.

 A ROKPA International project based at Samye Ling to raise funds for the girls school at Kandze Monastery was successful in reaching its target of £9,449.
 As at 2010 the trust was actively involved in relief efforts following the Yushu earthquake.

 In 2008 the total declared income of the ROKPA trust was £2,916,136.
 The total funds received for Overseas Projects was £294,586 of which £260,361 was disbursed to ROKPA International.

+According to the Charity Commission, the current trustees of the ROKPA Trust in 2024 (Charity number: 1059293) are: